How To Remove Arsenic From Drinking Water: A Step-by-step Guide

 Long-term exposure to inorganic arsenic can lead to health effects, mainly from drinking contaminated water and consuming food prepared with it.
 Chronic exposure is already linked to a higher risk of skin cancer and may cause stomach pain.

 As a result of long-term exposure, risks for bladder cancer, leukemia, and lung cancer also increase.
 Atypical bacteria play an important role in causing bladder cancer, especially in children.
 Skin cancers and other health issues such as leukemia can be caused by high-level exposure.

 Arsenic is naturally present in water that originates from surface water or groundwater.
-Upon landing, arsenic would be flushed into subsurface waters by rainfall and soil erosion.
+Arsenic would be flushed into subsurface waters by rainfall and soil erosion upon landing.
 It does not occur in this manner because arsenic can enter surface water before reaching the bottom.

 Private wells may be contaminated with various types of chemicals or pathogens.
 To minimize contamination of drinking water, private wells should be tested for contaminants regularly.

 Chemically, arsenic is toxic and can be found in water.
 The water quality may cause serious health problems such as cancer and congenital disabilities if not treated properly.
 These arsenic test kits detect the amount of arsenic in water to be bottled and consumed without harming people’s health.

 Many water testing kits can be purchased and used to test water for arsenic content.
 The following resources provide testing information:

 As a metal that occurs naturally in the environment, arsenic can also enter water sources from land runoff.
 Arsenic can cause poisoning and other health effects despite its carcinogenic properties, including paralysis, allergic reactions, cancer, and death, even at low doses (0.01 g/L).